Fifth Column (intelligence operation)

 Fifth Column was the name MI5, the British Security Service, gave to a World War II operation run from 1942 until at least 1947.
 It was initially intended to identify people who would be willing to assist Germany in the event of an invasion of the United Kingdom, but as it developed, it also acted to divert its targets away from harmful activities.
 Although it ended up providing information on more than 500 suspects, it was the source of conflict within MI5, and after the war ended it remained secret, with none of the targets ever aware that they had been its subject.
 It was revealed in a release of files to the National Archives in 2014.

 Personnel

 The operation was run by the counter-sabotage section of MI5, designation B1c.
 The head of this small section was Victor Rothschild, who had joined MI5 in 1940 to do scientific liaison.
 He was assisted by Theresa Clay, an entomologist whom he'd recruited.
-The agent at the heart of the operation was Eric Roberts, a former bank clerk who had been working undercover for MI5 inside the British Union of Fascists since 1934.
+The agent at the heart of the operation was Eric Roberts, a former bank clerk who had been working under cover for MI5 inside the British Union of Fascists since 1934.